sbt/sbt-bundle/README.md

 nrOfCpus          | The number of cpus required to run the bundle (can be fractions thereby expressing a portion of CPU).
 Required. roles             | The types of node in the cluster that this bundle can be deployed to.
 Defaults to having no specific roles. system            | A logical name that can be used to associate multiple bundles with each other.
 This could be an application or service association and should include a version e.g. myapp-1.0.0.
 Defaults to the package name. startCommand   | Command line args required to start the component.
 Paths are expressed relative to the component's bin folder.
-The default is to use the bash script in the bin folder. checks            | Declares uris to check to signal to ConductR that the bundle components have started for situations where a component doesn't do that.
+The default is to use the bash script in the bin folder. <br/> Example JVM component: </br> `BundleKeys.startCommand += "-Xms126m -Xmx512m"` </br> Example Docker component: </br> `BundleKeys.startCommand += "dockerArgs -v /var/lib/postgresql/data:/var/lib/postgresql/data"` checks            | Declares uris to check to signal to ConductR that the bundle components have started for situations where a component doesn't do that.
 For example Seq("$WEB_HOST") will check that a endpoint named "web" will be checked given its host environment var.
 Once that URL becomes available then ConductR will be signalled that the bundle is ready. configurationName | The name of the directory of the additional configuration to use.
 Defaults to 'default'